cal2195/Sandbox/README.md

 Your piece of software not there?
 Why not make one!
 Take a look at the `sandgrains` folder above to see how they're done, **fork this repo** and **make a pull request** once you're done! :D

+### How can I get files out of the sandbox?
+To access the filesystem of your sandbox, just use the `-o` flag!

+`sandbox -pn mysandbox -o`

+This will open a folder at the **root** of your sandbox, allowing you to locate your files within the sandbox, and copy them elsewhere if desired!

 ### Is it speed or security you're after?
 Sandbox also supports **RAM Disks**, which being backed by your RAM has some interesting pros!
 #### Pros